jonathas/trainline-departures/README.md

 docker-compose -f docker-dev.yml up
 ```

-This will start the Nginx and pm2 containers.
+This will start the Nginx, Redis and pm2 containers.
 This pm2 container is configured for reloading the code every time it is modified.

 ### Deploying